DuPage County Unallocated Maintenance Attorneys

 Unallocated Alimony Lawyers Serving Bloomingdale, Lombard, and Joliet

 Most spouses going through a divorce are familiar with child support and alimony/maintenance.
 Child support is designated for the needs of the children and maintenance for the needs of the receiving spouse.
-In Illinois, there is another option, known as unallocated maintenance, that can often be financially beneficial for both parties.
+In Illinois divorces finalized prior to December 31, 2018, there is another option, known as unallocated maintenance, that can often be financially beneficial for both parties.
 Unallocated family support is only beneficial in certain cases, however.
 For this reason, it should only be implemented with the advice and counsel of an experienced divorce and family law attorney.

 At Mevorah Law Offices LLC, we have been serving clients in the Chicago area and throughout Illinois for over 35 years.
 Our award-winning attorneys have extensive experience with even the most complex divorces involving debt division, bankruptcies and other challenging financial issues.
 Our lawyers are skilled, approachable and dedicated to protecting the interests of each client we serve.
 In addition, we have in-depth knowledge of tax consequences and divorce and how unallocated maintenance can often become a win-win for both spouses.